The Best Food For German Shepherds

 This is a grain-free recipe, and the main source of carbs are potatoes.
 They’re rich in manganese, phosphorus, copper, potassium, and vitamin B6 and C. Along with peas, they’re also a great source of fibre, so together, they promote the dog’s gut health.

-Related: Ivory Coat Dog Food Review.
+Related: Ivory Coat Dog Food Review

-Another thing worth noting is the amount of omega 3 and 6 fatty acids.
+Another thing worth noting is the amount of omega-3 and -6 fatty acids.
 Aside from improving the overall skin and coat condition, these acids play a big role in promoting cartilage and bone health.
 This is important for dogs of all sizes and ages, but especially the older ones.

 Pros | Cons |